Art-of-Coding/routed-worker/README.md

 This worker allows you to register handlers for specific job names within the queue.
 The example shows how this package is used.

-bullmq is a peer depencendy, you'll need to install it yourself.
+bullmq is a peer dependency, you'll need to install it yourself.

 ## Install